codygunton/NBA-Shooter-Profiler/eda-and-cleaning.md

     [904 rows x 3 columns]
     Compare with df.GAME_ID.nunique() = 904.

-Many games are missing.
-There are 82\*30/2 = 1230 games in the regular season.
+There are 82\*30/2 = 1230 games in the regular NBA season, but unly 904 and recorded in our data.
+We aggregate by team:

-Aggregate by team

     # count games played by a given team with abbreviation ab
     team_abbrevs = df.MATCHUP.apply(lambda s: s[-3:]).unique()